 NEST is a platform of the Advanced Mission Planning and Analysis (MPSA) system that allows users to access system capabilities needed to perform key tasks in operations, including activity planning, sequencing, generating uplink products.

 Capabilities

-The following are the modules that NEST provides, with a description of each one.
+The following are the modules that NEST provides.
 Each mission could have a different configuration that can include or exclude some of these modules.
 It can be the case that not all them are available to the user.